pmanca/hubspot-api-wrapper/README.md

 	var result = hubspot.init(options)

-You can create the options object like so->
+You can create the options object like so(Both the token and the Hapikey must be a string)->

 	var token = xxxxx
 	var options = {type:"oauth",value: token}